-It should be noted that the identified R&D recommendations are limited to the results from the SuperGreen corridor analyses, and from the analysis of other relevant sources (e.g. Transport Research Knowledge Centre, EC - Research and Innovation- Transport, The Green Car Initiative, etc.).
+It should be noted that the identified R&D recommendations are limited to the results from the SuperGreen corridor analyses, and from the analysis of other relevant sources as given in this report (e.g. Transport Research & Innovation Portal, EC - Research and Innovation-Transport, The Green Car Initiative, etc.).

-By reviewing SuperGreen work and other relevant sources, the main goal for T5.2 is to develop R&D recommendations that intensify and go beyond what is already defined by different EC transport Research Advisory Councils and other research initiatives.
-Hence, key objectives of this first version of D5.2 has been to identify and provide an overview of relevant initiatives playing key roles in shaping the directions of future R&D efforts, as well as identifying main elements for R&D recommendations.
+Moreover, by reviewing SuperGreen work and other relevant sources, the main objective of Task 5.2 is to develop R&D recommendations that intensify and go beyond what is already defined by different EC transport Research Advisory Councils and other research initiatives.